Ordering-disordering dynamics of the $q$-voter model under random external bias

 \section{Abstract}

-We investigate a variant of the two-state voter model in which agents update their states under a random external field (which points upward with probability $s$ and downward with probability $1-s$) with probability $p$ or adopt the unanimous opinion of $q$ randomly selected neighbors with probability $ 1-p$.
-Using mean-field analysis and Monte Carlo simulations, we identify an ordering-disorder transition at $p_c$ when $s=1/2$.
-Notably, in the regime of $p>p_c$, we estimate the time for systems to reach polarization from consensus and find the logarithmic scaling $T_{\text{pol}} \sim \mathcal{B}\ln N$, with $\mathcal{B} = 1/(2p)$ for $q = 1$, while for $q > 1$, $\mathcal{B}$ depends on both $p > p_c$ and $q$.
-We observe that polarization dynamics slow down significantly for nonlinear strengths $q$ between $2$ and $3$, independent of the probability $p$.
+We investigate a variant of the two-state $q$-voter model in which agents update their states under a random external field (which points upward with probability $s$ and downward with probability $1-s$) with probability $p$ or adopt the unanimous opinion of $q$ randomly selected neighbors with probability $ 1-p$.
+Using mean-field analysis and Monte Carlo simulations, we identify an order-disorder transition at $p_c$ when $s=\tfrac{1}{2}$.
+Notably, in the regime of $p>p_c$, we estimate the time for systems to reach disordered state from consensus state and find the logarithmic scaling $T_{\text{dis}} \sim \mathcal{B}\ln N$, with $\mathcal{B} = 1/(2p)$ for $q = 1$, while for $q > 1$, $\mathcal{B}$ depends on both $p > p_c$ and $q$.
+We observe that disordering dynamics slow down significantly for nonlinear strengths $q$ between $2$ and $3$, independent of the probability $p$.
 On the other hand, when $s=0$ or $s=1$, the system is bound to reach consensus, with the consensus time scaling logarithmically with system size as $T_{\text{con}} \sim \mathcal{B}\ln N$, where $\mathcal{B} = 1/p$ for $q = 1$ and $\mathcal{B} = 1$ for $q > 1$.
-Furthermore, in the limit of $p = 0$, we analytically derive a general expression for the exit probability valid for arbitrary values of $q$, yielding universal scaling behavior.
-These results provide insights into how bipolar media environment and peer pressure jointly govern the opinion dynamics in social systems.
+Furthermore, in the limit of $p = 0$, we derive a closed-form exit probability valid for arbitrary values of $q$ and demonstrate a finite-size scaling collapse.
+These results clarify how external cues and peer conformity jointly control ordering and disordering in binary opinion dynamics.